PROFILE-Poland's Finance Minister Mateusz Szczurek

-WARSAW, Jan 24 (Reuters) - Position: Finance Minister Date of Birth: August 11, 1975 Term: Appointed finance minister in November 2013 as part of a wider government reshuffle.
+Position: Finance Minister Incumbent: Mateusz Szczurek Date of Birth: August 11, 1975 Term: Appointed finance minister in November 2013 as part of a wider government reshuffle.
 Replaced Jacek Rostowski.

 Key facts: -- Szczurek is a political novice who has spent his career in commercial banking.
 Before his appointment, he was chief economist for Central and Eastern Europe at ING Bank in Warsaw, and previously the bank’s chief economist for Poland.